-ETHERNET: This RJ-45 connector is an Ethernet port used for high speed FTP firmware upgrades and to network Afterburner units together.
+ETHERNET: This RJ-45 connector is an Ethernet port used for high speed FTP firmware upgrades, to connect to a computer running the KeyLog Tracker[TM] software and to network Afterburner units together.
 See section 2.5 for information on connecting to an Ethernet network.
-See section 3.6.2 for information on setting the I/P addresses for the system.
+See section 3.6.3 for information on setting the I/P addresses for the system.
+See section 2.5 for more information on connecting the Afterburner to KeyLog Tracker[TM].
 See section 3.8 for information on networking Afterburners together.
+See section 6.2 for information on upgrading the firmware.